Smc1533/PHYS523/README.md

 3. Inductive Charging - Not Pressing
 4. Usefulness of IMU - Do after GNSS System for sure works.
 5. Verify RTCM data is correctly sent to GNSS system as well as which method, i2C vs UART (believed it to be but can never be too safe)
-6. Adjust the code to provide data in a way that provide data that may contain actual insight into the health of the horse
+6. Adjust the code to provide data in a way that may contain actual insight into the health of the horse